2017 Accomplishments: Community Projects Funded

 Apply for community project funding

 Do you have an idea for a great community project?
 Find all of the details and application information on our website.
-After you review the materials there, give us a call.
-It’s important get in touch with Estuary Program staff before you send in your materials to make sure that your project would be a good fit.
+After you review the materials there, please get in touch with Estuary Program staff before you send in your materials to make sure that your project would be a good fit.

 The next application deadline is Friday, March 2, 2018 at 4 p.m.
 We look forward to hearing your ideas!